jaeyk/jaeyk/README.md

 - [`tidytweetjson`](https://github.com/jaeyk/tidytweetjson): R package for turning Tweet JSON files into a cleaned and wrangled dataset.
 - [`tidyethnicnews`](https://github.com/jaeyk/tidyethnicnews): R package for turning search results from one of the largest databases on ethnic newspapers and magazines published in the United States into a cleaned and wrangled dataset.

-### Selected computatioinal social science courses and workshops I developed and taught
+### Selected computational social science courses and workshops I developed and taught

 - [Research Workshop on Computational Tools for Digital Data Collection](https://github.com/jaeyk/digital_data_collection_workshop), UC Berkeley, Fall 2020
 - [An Introduction to Computational Tools and Techniques for Social Science Research](https://github.com/jaeyk/PS239T), UC Berkeley, Spring 2019